-In this guide to making a compensation claim for noise induced hearing loss (NHIL) we will focus on explaining how the hearing loss claim time limit works.
+In this guide to making a compensation claim for noise-induced hearing loss (NHIL), we will focus on explaining how the hearing loss claim time limit works.
 We will look at some frequently asked questions about hearing loss time limits, including: “How long do you have to file a hearing loss claim?”, “Can I claim for an accident after 3 years?” and “how long after losing my hearing can I sue?”
-We will advise you on how the industrial deafness claims procedure works and how to find the right solicitor to handle your claim for industrial hearing loss government compensation, in the UK.
-We will also explain the benefits of making a no win no fee compensation claim and will have provided a hearing loss compensation calculator, to help you estimate how much your hearing loss claim could be worth.
+We will advise you on how the industrial deafness claims procedure works and how to find the right solicitor to handle your claim for industrial hearing loss government compensation in the UK.
+And we will explain the benefits of making a No Win No Fee compensation claim.
+We will have provided a hearing loss compensation calculator to help you estimate how much your hearing loss claim could be worth.

 What is the time limit for accident claims?
 In the United Kingdom, there is a personal injury claims time limit of three years.
-This begins from the time that the accident which injured the person took place, or the time that the person became aware of their illness or injury.
+This begins when the accident that injured the person took place or the time that the person became aware of their illness or injury.
 This is called the date of knowledge.
-The date of knowledge could be the date that the person first started experiencing symptoms, or the date that the person was diagnosed with their injury or illness.
-Because hearing loss occurs over time, the date of knowledge is usually the date that they were diagnosed with noise induced hearing loss.
+The date of knowledge could be when the person first started experiencing symptoms or the date that the person was diagnosed with their injury or illness.
+Because hearing loss occurs over time, the date of knowledge is usually the date diagnosed with noise-induced hearing loss.
 Therefore the hearing loss claim time limit for most cases is three years from the date of diagnosis.

-In some cases the person’s occupational hearing loss or related condition is not diagnosed until later in life, when they start to experience natural hearing loss brought about by aging and their deafness is properly assessed by an audiologist.
-The sufferer can still claim compensation for hearing loss induced years before hand, if it was diagnosed in the last three years.
-However there is an exception to this rule.
-It is generally acknowledged that prior to 1963, it was not known that excessive noise in the workplace could damage a person’s hearing.
-Therefore, if an individual was recently diagnosed with noise induced hearing loss but worked in an environment with excessive noise prior to 1963, they would sadly not be eligible to claim.
+In some cases, the person’s occupational hearing loss or related condition is not diagnosed until later in life.
+They start to experience natural hearing loss brought about by ageing, and an audiologist properly assesses their deafness.
+The sufferer can still claim compensation for hearing loss induced years beforehand if diagnosed in the last three years.
+However, there is an exception to this rule.
+It is generally acknowledged that before 1963, it was not known that excessive noise in the workplace could damage a person’s hearing.
+Therefore, if an individual was recently diagnosed with noise-induced hearing loss but worked in an environment with excessive noise before 1963, they would sadly not be eligible to claim.

 - Acoustic Shock Syndrome: Acoustic shock syndrome is caused by exposure to a single excessively loud soundwave, such as an explosion.
 The condition can also be caused by listening to loud sounds through headphones.

-- Tinnitus: Tinnitus happens when someone is exposed to excessively loud noise over time, resulting in damage to the tiny sensory hairs in the cochlea and inner ear.
+- Tinnitus: Tinnitus happens when someone is exposed to excessively loud noise over time, damaging the tiny sensory hairs in the cochlea and inner ear.
 Symptoms of tinnitus include a constant ringing, hissing or clicking noise in the sufferer’s ear.

-Most noise induced hearing loss occurs overtime because of routine exposure to excessive noise in the workplace.
-Exceptions to this include an individual being exposed to an incredibly loud sound such as a bomb explosion (in the case of acoustic shock syndrome).
-This means that the hearing loss claim time limit, usually begins at the date of knowledge.
-This is normally the date when the claimant’s noise induced deafness is diagnosed.
+Most noise-induced hearing loss occurs over time because of routine exposure to excessive noise in the workplace.
+Exceptions to this include incredibly loud sounds such as a bomb explosion (for acoustic shock syndrome).
+This means that the hearing loss claim time limit usually begins at the date of knowledge.
+And this is normally the date when the claimant’s noise-induced deafness receives a diagnosis.

 The date of knowledge can be many years after the hearing loss took place.
-This is because an individual may not immediately realise that they have suffered hearing loss.
-In some cases, it may not be until the person ages and experiences a natural decline in their hearing that noise induced hearing loss is also diagnosed.
-Therefore, a person may be diagnosed with noise induced hearing loss, several years after they were exposed to excessive noise in the workplace.
-This means that when a client asks us “How long after losing my hearing can I sue?” we tell them that time limit for a hearing loss claim is up to three years after they were diagnosed with noise induced hearing loss.
+This is because an individual may not immediately realise that they suffer hearing loss.
+In some cases, it may not be until the person ages and experiences a natural decline in their hearing.
+Therefore, a person may receive their diagnosis several years after the excessive noise in the workplace.
+This means that it’s within three years for when a client asks us, “How long after losing my hearing can I sue?”

-If your date of knowledge for your hearing loss was nearly three years ago, then there is no time to lose.
+If your date of knowledge is nearly three years ago, then there is no time to lose.
 Contact Legal Expert immediately to begin your hearing loss compensation claim.
-Failing to do so, means you may lose the right to claim the compensation that you are owed.
+Failing to do so means you may lose the right to claim compensation.

 What is the time limit for accident claims for children?
-In personal injury law, a child who has been injured or made ill because of an accident caused by another party, may claim compensation for themselves once they reach the age of 18.
+In personal injury law, a child may claim compensation for themselves once they reach 18.
 The medical negligence claim time limit begins on their 18th birthday and ends three years later on their 21st birthday.
-Alternatively a parent or guardian may claim on behalf of the child, before they reach the age of 18.
-However, sound induced hearing loss is likely to affect children than working age adults.
+Alternatively, a parent or guardian may claim on behalf of the child before they reach 18.
+However, sound-induced hearing loss is likely to affect children than working-age adults.

-Clients sometimes ask us “When can I claim for an accident after three years?”
+Clients sometimes ask us, “When can I claim for an accident after three years?”
 There are sometimes exceptions to the personal injury claims time limits rules.
 As we have stated, children have three years after their 18th birthday to begin their claim.
-If you were injured abroad in a country with personal injury claims time limits rules that are over three years then these rules will still apply.
-Other people ask “How long after losing my hearing can I sue?”
-If they were detained under the Mental Health Act of 1983, at the time.
+If you suffer an injury abroad, even if their personal injury time limits exceed three years, these rules will still apply.
+Other people ask, “How long after losing my hearing can I sue?”
+If they were detained under the Mental Health Act of 1983 at the time.
 In this case, the hearing loss claim time limit will begin the day they were discharged.

-If you wish to claim compensation for deafness, or government payment for hearing loss, you may be wondering how long do you have to file a hearing loss claim?
+If you wish to claim compensation for deafness, you may wonder how long you have.
 The table below has information about hearing loss claim time limits.